Private Prediction via PAC Privacy: PAC-Private Machine Learning Predictions

 \subsubsection{Input Distribution}

 To instantiate \cref{alg:pacpac}, we must first specify the distribution $P_S$ from which the secret dataset $S$ is sampled.
 A canonical choice for $P_S$ is the uniform distribution over all $2^n$ subsets of $U$, i.e., Poisson subsampling where each point in $U$ is selected independently with probability 0.5.
 However, the exponential size of this support renders exact noise calibration and posterior belief update computationally intractable.
 Instead, following prior work~\cite{mayuri2025sp}, we adopt a tractable construction where the support is restricted to a finite collection of $m$ subsets, i.e., $\Sspace=\{S_1,\ldots,S_m\}$.
 The prior $P_S$ is then defined as the uniform distribution over $\Sspace$.
-While \citet{mayuri2025sp} generated $\Sspace$ via random half-partitioning to create $m/2$ pairs of disjoint sets, we introduce a modified construction to better approximate the canonical Poisson setting.
+While \citet{mayuri2025sp} generated $\Sspace$ via random half-partitioning to create $m/2$ pairs of disjoint sets, we introduce a novel construction to better approximate the canonical Poisson setting.
 In particular, for each $u\in U$, we randomly select $m/2$ indices from $\{1,2,\ldots,m\}$ and assign $u$ to the corresponding subsets.
-Crucially, this construction ensures that the marginal distribution of $S \sim P_S$ matches Poisson subsampling with $p=0.5$.
-The only distinction is that the security game is now played over a reduced support of size $m$, rather than over the intractable space of all $2^n$ subsets.
+Crucially, this ensures that the marginal distribution of $S \sim P_S$ matches Poisson subsampling with $p=0.5$, when considering the randomness of $\mathcal S$.
+The only distinction is that the security game is now played over a reduced support of size $m$, rather than over an intractable space of all $2^n$ subsets.
+While any even $m\geq2$ yields a 50\% balanced prior success rate for the MIA game, the choice of $m$ affects an informed adversary's prior for some other attacks (details deferred to \cref{sec:privacy_guarantees}).
+In particular, the value $1/m$ is a \emph{prior floor} for any attack, and we set $m=128$ to keep this rate below 1\% for an informed adversary who knows $\mathcal S$ and $P_S$.
 This enables efficient and exact execution of \cref{alg:pacpac}.

-\paragraph{Choice of $m$} Our PAC privacy guarantees on the posterior MIA success rate hold for any even integer $m \geq 2$.
-However, because we assume a strong adversary who knows the construction of $\Sspace$ and $P_S$, the value $1/m$ represents a baseline failure probability: an informed adversary could simply guess the realized secret $S$ uniformly at random from $\Sspace$.
-To keep this failure probability below $1\%$, we set $|\Sspace|=m=128$ throughout this paper.
-We note that for a realistic adversary who does not know the specific subsets in $\Sspace$, the complexity to reconstruct them from a high-entropy universe $U$ would be prohibitively high, rendering the failure probability to be $\ll1/m$ in practice.
-While this potentially allows for a much smaller $m$, we adhere to the conservative choice of $m=128$.